aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 ### Support of Presentation to animated GIF export ###

-Support of [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to animated GIF export has been added.
-Using this new functionality it is now possible to export [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) into animated GIF with slides changes, including animated transitions:
+We implemented support for converting [presentations](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to animated GIF export.
+Using this new functionality, you can export a [presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) into an animated GIF with slides changes and even animated transitions:

 ``` csharp
 using (Presentation pres = new Presentation("pres.pptx"))